 As a man of God, Hezekiah obeyed the Lord in everything he did and listened to the counsel of Isaiah.
 His wisdom told him that God’s way was best because it is always safest when you follow his plan for your life.

 Hezekiah lapsed into pride in showing Judah’s treasures to Babylonian envoys.
 His actions were uncharacteristic of the man who had previously been humble and modest with his dealings, but he was blinded by all that shone before him- including himself.
-By trying too hard to impress those visitors from a long way away, Hezekiah gave up state secrets which would have otherwise remained safe inside its borders if not for this one show of power on display at home
+By trying too hard to impress those visitors from a long way away, Hezekiah gave up state secrets that would have otherwise remained safe inside its borders if not for this one show of power on display at home

 King Hezekiah Reforms and Changes in Judah